charadata/charadata.github.io/_posts/2025-03-13-initiation-engagement-substance-use-disorder-treatment.md

   AND c.insured_id NOT IN (SELECT insured_id FROM #HOSPICE)
 ```

 Next, remove episodes found above where the insured already has a history of SUD.
-You'll have to do something like this.
+You'll have to do something like what's shown below.
+Consequently, your claims table will need service dates going back to May 5 of the previous year, May 5 being 194 days prior to the new episode date of November 15.

 ```sql
 #EPISODES AS e